pilotmoon/PopClip-Extensions/source/OpenAIChat.popclipext/Readme.md

 #### Model

-Available values are `gpt-3.5-turbo`, `gpt-4`, `gpt-4-turbo`, `gpt-4o` and `gpt-4o-mini`.
+Available values are `gpt-3.5-turbo`, `gpt-4`, `gpt-4-turbo`, `gpt-4o` and
+`gpt-4o-mini`, `o1-preview` and `o1-mini`.
 Note that some accounts might not be able to access all models — see OpenAI's documentation for details.

 #### System Message

 Optional text to specify the system message.
 This tells the assistant how to behave.

 Example system message:

-- _You are proofreader.
-I want you to correct the spelling and grammar of my messages.
+> You are proofreader.
+I want you to correct the spelling and grammar of my
+> messages.
 Please reply to each message with a corrected version.
+After each
-After each message, please briefly list the errors you corrected._
+> message, please briefly list the errors you corrected.

 If you leave the System Message field blank, no system message will be specified.

 #### API Base Domain